reedws/IT3049C/Material/Assignments/1.Online_Portfolio/index.md

 {:toc}

 ---
+This assignment is of 2 parts:
+1. **Part 1:** Creating a Web Page and hosting it.
+(15 pts)
+2. **Part 2:** Creating a Pull Request (5 pts)

 ## Tips and Guidelines
+* Don't just a copy a template.
+If you do, make sure it still satisfies the requirement below to pass the automated grading.
 * Make Frequent git commits.
-This assignments will suggest a few checkpoints where it might be appropriate to commit the code.
+  * This assignments will suggest a few checkpoints where it might be appropriate to commit the code.
 This won't be in all assignments.
   * the rule of thumb here is that, you should make a commit at the end of every complete thought.
   * proper planning will help you identify those checkpoints before you even start coding.
   * Use useful commit messages to make it easy reviewing the commit history.

 ## Lab Goals
 1. Practice the usage of Git and GitHub in submitting the assignments.